camconrad/compensator/contracts/README.md

 - `RewardIndexUpdated(uint256 newRewardIndex, uint256 rewardsAccrued, uint256 rewardsDeficit)` - Emitted when the global reward index is updated.

 ### Functions
-- **`constructor(address _delegate, string memory _delegateName)`**
+- **`constructor(address _delegate, string memory _delegateName, address _compToken, address _compoundGovernor)`**
-  Initializes the contract with the delegate's address and name.
+  Initializes the contract with the delegate's address, name, and required contract addresses.
   - Sets the delegation cap to 5% of the total COMP supply.
   - Delegates voting power to the delegate.
   - Initializes the reward index at 1e18.
-  - Sets the delegate and delegateName as immutable variables.
+  - Sets the delegate, delegateName, compToken, and compoundGovernor as immutable variables.
+  - Validates that all addresses are non-zero.

 - **`delegateDeposit(uint256 amount)`**
   Allows the delegate to deposit COMP into the contract for rewards distribution.